Tesla Certified Body Shop: How to Find One & Why It Matters

 Total loss thresholds

-For a three-year-old Model 3 with an ACV of $28,000, a repair estimate of $20,000 might trigger a total loss declaration.
-The same level of physical damage on a conventional car worth $28,000 might cost $8,000 to repair and clearly remain a repair case.
-Tesla owners should be aware of this dynamic and understand their rights in disputing a total loss determination if they believe the vehicle can be properly repaired for less than the insurer estimates.
+Because Tesla repairs cost more, vehicles reach total-loss thresholds at lower damage severity.
+A three-year-old Model 3 with an ACV of $28,000 might generate a repair estimate of $20,000 — triggering a total loss declaration.
+The same level of physical damage on a conventional car worth $28,000 might cost $8,000 to fix and stay a repair case.

 How long does Tesla collision repair take?